Nevada Law Journal

-A student-run journal, the Nevada Law Journal selects its members with an annual write-on competition, which takes places after Spring finals.
+A student-run journal, the Nevada Law Journal selects its members with an annual write-on competition, which takes place after Spring finals.
 As a co-curricular activity, academic credit is awarded for participation in the Nevada Law Journal (one credit per semester for staff members and two credits for editors).

 The benefits of being selected for law review begin immediately and last throughout members' careers.
 Participation provides important opportunities to develop research, writing, critical thinking, and other important lawyering skills.
 The experience benefits attorneys throughout their careers and is considered a valuable credential.

 UNLV Gaming Law Journal

 The UNLV Gaming Law Journal (GLJ) is published by the students of the William S. Boyd School of Law at the University of Nevada, Las Vegas in conjunction with the International Masters of Gaming Law and the Gaming Law Section of the Nevada State Bar.

 The GLJ is a journal of legal scholarship dedicated to analyzing the law and policy implications of gaming case law, legislation, administrative regulations, and important gaming legal events.
 The GLJ is comprised of second-year, third-year, and fourth-year students, who are interested in gaming law.